foundriesio/docs/source/reference-manual/security/secure-boot-ti-am62x.rst

 -----------

-At the time of this writing, provisioning the RoT keys requires software only available under NDA: the **One Time Programmable Key Writer**.
+At the time of this writing, provisioning the RoT keys requires software only available under an NDA: the **One Time Programmable Key Writer**.

-The non-secure part of this software executes on the R5 core and handles a certificate to the secure binary running on one of the M4 cores.
+The non-secure component of this software executes on the R5 core and handles the certificate for the secure binary running on one of the M4 cores.
 The secure binary will perform the writing of the fuses.

 The software accepts either one or two private RSA 4096 keys to generate